SBA 7(a) Loans: Allowed Uses of SBA Loan Proceeds

 • Finance working capital including permanent and revolving working capital

-• Refinance certain outstanding debts including an outstanding SBA loan under certain conditions
+• Refinance certain outstanding debts including an outstanding SBA loan under certain conditions.
+Refinancing must improve cash flow.

 Borrowers are Prohibited from using 7(a) Loan Proceeds to:

-• Refinance existing debt where the lender is in a position to sustain a loss and the SBA would take over that loss through refinancing
+Refinance debt where the lender would sustain a loss and SBA would absorb that loss.

-• Repay delinquent state or federal withholding taxes or other funds that should be held in trust or escrow
+Repay delinquent state or federal withholding taxes or other escrow-type obligations.

 Questions about SBA 7a loans?
 Schedule a call with the author Jeff Bardos now.